influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.9/monitoring/v1/serviceMonitor.md

 withJobLabel(jobLabel)
 ```

-Chooses the label of the Kubernetes `Endpoints`.
-Its value will be used for the `job`-label's value of the created metrics.
- Default & fallback value: the name of the respective Kubernetes `Endpoint`.
+"Chooses the label of the Kubernetes `Endpoints`.
+Its value will be used for the `job`-label's value of the created metrics. \n Default & fallback value: the name of the respective Kubernetes `Endpoint`."

 ### fn spec.withLabelLimit